The first training of driver-instructors for the new TITUS 6x6 vehicle took place in Vyškov

 • Crew of 4 persons, number varies by vehicle type

 • High ballistic protection (STANAG 3).
-Body welded from heavy armoured sheet metal, with armoured plates and windows on the outside, internal walls lined with composite materials (spall liner).
+Body welded from heavy armored sheet metal, with armored plates and windows on the outside, internal walls lined with composite materials (spall liner).
 Effective protection against infantry weapons, heavy machine guns and artillery ammunition fragments, mines and IEDs.

 • TATRA T 815-7 Force chassis with central tube and independently suspended, air-sprung semi-axles with first and third axles steerable